-- 1. equivalent access is provided at an alternative door of the rail conveyance, including clear communication of the method for signalling for staff assistance if required at the equivalent access location, in the following circumstances: - (a) if an allocated space is not available - (b) to ensure access to unique facilities, including an accessible bathroom (where provided), or - (c) to ensure a passenger can both board and alight the rail conveyance - 2. any ARA member utilising the exemption ensures that service users can obtain information about specified boarding points at any particular rail station or infrastructure, including information about the way passengers can signal for assistance from staff if required at any equivalent access location:
+- 1. equivalent access is provided at an alternative door of the rail conveyance in the following circumstances: - (a) if an allocated space is not available - (b) to ensure access to unique facilities, including an accessible bathroom (where provided), or - (c) to ensure a passenger can both board and alight the rail conveyance - 2. any ARA member utilising the exemption ensures that service users can obtain information about specified boarding points at any particular rail station or infrastructure: - (a) at any platform at which there is a specified boarding point - (b) via the ARA members' websites and downloadable fact sheets - (c) in person at Travel Centres, where they exist - (d) via a telephone call to the Customer Contact Centre, where available, and - (e) via any other forms of communication provided by the ARA member (such as a mobile application)

-- (a) at any platform at which there is a specified boarding point, including at any equivalent access location - (b) via the ARA members' websites and downloadable fact sheets - (c) in person at Travel Centres, where they exist - (d) via a telephone call to the Customer Contact Centre, where available, and - (e) via any other forms of communication provided by the ARA member (such as a mobile application) - 3. any ARA member utilising this exemption ensures that assistance is provided at each station at all times that the station is operating in deploying the assisted boarding device for passengers who require assistance boarding and alighting a rail conveyance without the requirement for passengers to book or make prior arrangements for assistance - 4. any ARA member utilising the exemption provides a report to the Commission and the ARA within 12 months of the grant of this exemption on: - (a) the number of conveyances over which this exemption is claimed, including the relevant mode of rail travel - (b) the number of stations where an assisted boarding device is provided only at a single door of any conveyance consistent with this exemption - (c) the measures taken to ensure that staff and passengers are adequately informed of: - the doors of rail conveyances at which boarding devices are available, and - ii. the equivalent access measures available, including how passengers can signal for assistance from staff at the equivalent access location - (d) the safety procedures and staff training in place for the safe and timely evacuation of people with disability from conveyances at locations where an assisted boarding device is only provided at a single door of a conveyance in the event of a need to evacuate, including an emergency, and - (e) measures taken to ensure that assistance is provided to passengers at each station at all times the railway is operating, whether by the driver of the conveyance or by ensuring sufficient staff are available at stations to assist passengers through the deployment of the assisted boarding device, the number of staff at each station and the roles in which they are employed, and the planned and actual expenditure incurred in implementing these measures, expressed as a dollar figure and as a percentage of total budget

-- 5. the report be updated every 12 months - 6. the ARA member utilising this exemption makes the report available on its website throughout the exemption period, and - 7. the ARA member utilising this exemption provides de-identified reports to the Commission on any complaints made to it or an external agency (of which the ARA member is aware) alleging a failure in the provision of access, including equivalent access.
+- 3. any ARA member utilising this exemption ensures that assistance is provided at each station in deploying the assisted boarding device for passengers who require assistance boarding and alighting a rail conveyance without the requirement for passengers to book or make prior arrangements for assistance - 4. any ARA member utilising the exemption provides a report to the Commission and the ARA within 12 months of the grant of this exemption on: - (a) the number of conveyances over which this exemption is claimed; - (b) measures taken to ensure that staff and passengers are adequately informed of: - i. the doors of rail conveyances at which boarding devices are available, and - ii. the equivalent access measures available, and - (c) measures taken to ensure that assistance is provided to passengers at each station at all times the railway is operating, whether by the driver of the conveyance or by ensuring sufficient staff are available at stations to assist passengers through the deployment of the assisted boarding device, the number of staff at each station and the roles in which they are employed, and the planned and actual expenditure incurred in implementing these measures - 5. the report be updated every 12 months - 6. the ARA member utilising this exemption makes the report available on its website, and - 7. the ARA member utilising this exemption provides de-identified reports to the Commission on any complaints made to it or an external agency (of which the ARA member is aware) alleging a failure in the provision of equivalent access.
 The report should identify the station that was the subject of the complaint.